 |Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Malicious apps, infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords, banking information, hijacked personal accounts, identity theft.|

 |Malware Removal (Windows)||

-More examples of malicious programs that are designed to steal data that may be misused to generate revenue in one or another way are Covid, Zenon and MoistStealer.
-In most cases cyber criminals behind malware of this kind attempt to steal credit card details, login credentials (usernames, email addresses, passwords), and other sensitive information that could be misused to steal identities, accounts, make fraudulent purchases, transactions, and/or for other malicious purposes.
+In most cases, cyber criminals behind malware of this kind attempt to steal credit card details, login credentials (usernames, email addresses, passwords), and other sensitive information, which is then misused to steal identities and accounts, make fraudulent purchases and transactions, and for other malicious purposes.

 How did GravityRAT infiltrate my computer?